 It’s really irritating and frustrating to have bad mobile signal and frequent call drops along with terribly slow and intermittently broken data connectivity.
-Before we talk about solutions, we need to cover the reasons why you’re experiencing bad mobile signal even when you are paying your phone bills on time.
+Before we talk about solutions, we need to cover the reasons why you’re experiencing a bad mobile signal even when you are paying your phone bills on time.

 - Your distance from the Mobile Phone tower